 It is important to note, where organisations have a legitimate purpose for the collection, use, sharing and storage of data these will therefore overrule individual’s rights and processing can continue.

-If you wish to contact the Academy to obtain information that we hold, please complete the form available on the website or retrieve a paper copy from the Exams and Data Office in school.
+If you wish to lodge a SAR or FOI with the Academy, please use the links below to submit your request to our DPO.
 Proof of ID will need to be provided in order for the request to be completed and a response will be issued within one month from the date the request is received.

 Reporting a Data Breach

 If you believe that your personal or sensitive data has been compromised, please complete the "Reporting a Data Breach" form available on the Academy website or collect a form in house.
 All forms will be given to the Data Protection Officer to investigate.

 Data Protection Officer

 TDET have appointed the following to act as their DPO:

 Judicium Consulting Limited